|

 While the annual CO2 equivalence of Methane emissions is currently about a quarter of CO2, the fear is as oceans continue to warm and tundras melt a feedback loop will be triggered which will cause run-away massive levels of trapped Methane to escape into the atmosphere causing huge ecological changes which could bring about mass extinctions, including our own.
 So far, the worrisome uptrend in Methane levels which resumed in 2007 has been linear.
 Rather than wait for tipping point acceleration in the trend line, increased world wide action is required at an extraordinary level to turn these graphs of CO2 and Methane levels to the down side.

-Year 2022 - Posted Agust 30, 2023: The data came out later than normal this year.
+Year 2022 - Posted August 30, 2023: The data came out later than normal this year.
 I replaced the charts and comments I posted earlier which had estimated 2022 data.
 Once again, methane levels took a big annual jump.
 Not has big as 2021 but still huge keeping the uptrend well in place.
 The data file I used contained monthly data instead of daily, the annual figures for prior years are different but not enough to change the story.
 The monthly series went back to mid 1983, so I was able to add annual figures for 1984-1987 and annual difference data for 1985-1988.

 Year 2021 - Posted March 24, 2022: Unfortunately 2021 saw a record jump in the methane levels recorded at Mauna Loa, by far the biggest jump since records begin in 1987.
 Why?
 Apparently increased pipeline venting in 2021, perhaps as the Covid downturn lead to more catch-up activity?
 In any case we as a planet are going in the wrong direction and at a more rapid pace!